7 Easy Steps on How to Come Up With a Business Name With Checklist(2025)

 • Click generate to receive company name suggestions.

-• Review the names and choose one that aligns with your brand or business.
+• Review the brand names and choose one that aligns with your brand or business.

 Step 4.
 Create Clear and Catchy Business Names